javan-pohl/movie-list/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  Movie List
+  > Movie List

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  Keep track of and find movies you may be interested in
+  >Keep track of and find movies you may be interested in

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  Initial product will be a search function that returns movies based on a name search clicking on a movie will show you information about the film and allow you to save the film to your list
+  >Initial product will be a search function that returns movies based on a name search clicking on a movie will show you information about the film and allow you to save the film to your list

 ## Problem ##
   > Describe the problem your product solves.

-  Forgetting what movies you want to see
+  >Forgetting what movies you want to see

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-  No
+  >No

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  "Move lovers unite"
+  >"Movie lovers unite"

 ## How to Get Started ##
   > Describe how easy it is to get started.

-  Create an account -> search for a movie you're interested in
+  >Create an account -> search for a movie you're interested in

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  "Using movie list increased my enjoyment of life tenfold"
+  >"Using movie list increased my enjoyment of life tenfold"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

-  "Go to the app store and download it now"
+  >"Go to the app store and download it now"